-In 2013, we worked with the Mutual Musicians Foundation and other KC partners to develop education programs for members of the communities served by the KCFN.
+KCFN installation at St. Mary's of Egypt, 3101 Troost FUTURE PARTNERS In the second half of 2013, the FNF and Connecting for Good delivered engineering and feasibility studies for expanding the KCFN to three prominent Kansas City organizations: Kansas City Public Schools, the Urban Neighborhood Initiative, and the Upper Room.
+All three studies were very well received, and we continue to work with all three organizations to help them seeds for community networks SOW around Kansas City.
+2013 IN REVIEW TEACHING PEOPLE HACKER DOJO In 2013, we worked with the Mutual Musicians Foundation and other KC partners to develop education programs for members of the communities served by the KCFN.
 The Hacker Dojo program aims to educate teenagers from Kansas City about advanced computer skills, and how to build and fix free networks, as well as about jazz and the cultural heritage of KC.
 It is our hope that the Dojo will mark the start of a free network in KC that is truly self sufficient and capable of growing organically.
 During 2013, we experimented with pilot programs and developed a curriculum, and we plan to accept the program's first official class of students this summer.

-FNF AND THE ARTS

-In September, we collaborated on a celebration of legendary jazz saxophonist Ben Webster, with the MMF and the Society for the Prevention of Unnecessary Demolition (SPUD).
+FNF AND THE ARTS In September, we collaborated on a celebration of legendary jazz saxophonist Ben Webster, with the MMF and the Society for the Prevention of Unnecessary Demolition (SPUD).
 Webster, who grew up in the East Side of KC and played in the MMF's building, is still renowned by jazz lovers as one of the all time great tenor saxophonists, though he is far less known in Kansas City than other native jazz musicians like Charlie Parker.
 The Ben Webster project was part of a yearlong campaign by SPUD to highlight the great historical and cultural value of physical places around Kansas City's urban core before they are lost forever.

 The FNF worked with SPUD to conduct and record a video interview and jazz performance with the Ben Webster Foundation in Copenhagen, Denmark, where Webster spent the final years of his life.
 The interview was conducted using the KCFN, and we think it was an excellent demonstration of the power of connectivity to bring people together across great distance, and to get Kansas Citians engaged in the oft-forgotten history of their own city.

 In September the FNF participated in Station to Station, a public art project by Doug Aitken involving a cross-country train trip and video recordings/live performances of cultural figures and groups they found interesting along the way.

-2013 IN REVIEW CHNOLOGY
+2013 IN REVIEW ADVANCING TECHNOLOGY

 PROGRESS ON FREEDOMSTACK

-We've made a lot of progress on our technical goals, including the development of AutoNOC and Autotunnel, two services that help of Free Networks on any community in the world.
-We are proud to be a part $\circ f$ the LibreMesh team, and glad to have found an experienced team $\circ f$ firmware hackers with. which to collaborate.
+We've made a lot of progress on our technical goals, including the development of AutoNOC and Autotunnel, two services that help

+LIBREMESH

+Conversations between some of the world's leading free network communities have recently led to the emergence of the libre-mesh project, to develop a set of tools that facilitate the deployment

+of Free Networks on any community in the world.
+We are proud to be a

+> of

+and glad to have

+experienced

+collaborate.